 Safe Start Washington Reopening Plan

-Effective June 26, Face Coverings are required to be worn in public in the state of Washington.
+Face Coverings are required to be worn in public in the state of Washington.
 This includes both indoor and outdoor public spaces.
+Businesses are required to enforce the mask rule in their establishments, starting July 6.
 Wearing a mask is one of the most effective things people can do to help prevent the spread of COVID-19.
 Recent models suggest that the incidence of COVID-19 cases can be reduced if the majority of the population are wearing masks.

 School Closures – What does the Fall look like?